learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 1 gem installed
 ```

 Learn is also a Ruby gem.
-It is built using RSpec and is essentially RSpec will some added (awesome) functionality.
+It is built using RSpec and is essentially RSpec with some added (awesome) functionality.
 If you don't have Learn installed on your machine, install it with

 ```ruby
 $ gem install learn-co